 We accompanied our entrees with a shared order of tempura haricot vert.
 The beans were lightly battered, fried and served in a conical chrome french fry basket.
 They were seasoned with a course salt that added another dimension of flavor and texture to the dish.

-With our meal we enjoyed a truly wonderful bottle of Rex Hill Willamette Valley (Oregon) Pinot Noir
+With our meal we enjoyed a truly wonderful bottle of Rex Hill Willamette Valley (Oregon) Pinot Noir.

 Dessert was "almost" a no brainer.
 Our server raved about the zweet burger during his review of the dessert offerings.
 So we decided to split the zweet burger, and zweet it was.
 So, what is a zweet burger you might ask.
 It looked like a small hamburger even with two slices of cheese.
 But looks can be deceiving.
 The bun was made of lemon pound cake, the cheese was thin slices of orange flavored gelatin and the "meat" was citrus cream custard with an edge of dark chocolate.
 The burger was served with a side of ketchup (raspberry sorbet) and fries (strips of fried beignet).
 The plate was decorated with a splash of raspberry puree that looked like a streak of ketchup against the white plate.